catalyst/abconfig/README.md

 Visit the Site Administration menu and navigate to Plugins->Admin Tools->Manage Experiments.
 This page allows you to add new experiments, as well as edit existing experiments.
 To add a new experiment, fill in the fields, and click 'Add Experiment'.
 To edit the details of an existing experiment, click on the Edit link inside of the experiments table, to go to the edit page.

 ### Scopes and audiences
-The plugin currently has two scopes that experiments can lie under, Request scope and Session scope.
+The plugin currently has three scopes that experiments can lie under, Request scope, Session scope and Device scope.

 #### Request scope